 Reach cost-effective and sustainable green decisions

 Redesign urban landscapes for environmental health

 Meet regulatory and economic goals

-Green infrastructure is the practice of infiltrating stormwater by use of natural systems in order to reestablish a healthy water flow.
+Green Infrastructure: is the practice of infiltrating stormwater by use of natural systems (like rainscaping) in order to reestablish a healthy water flow.
 These systems allow for the infiltration of stormwater before it is released into conventional storm and sewer system, protecting our lakes, rivers, and streams from harmful pollutants.
-These practices lead to vital community features such as public parks, forests, rivers, wetlands and lakes.
-Using these natural systems to treat stormwater results in cleaner water, improved air quality, healthy wildlife habitats, and safe recreation sites.
-Urban areas are beginning to face new state and federal regulations to clean up rivers and reduce stormwater runoff.
-With green infrastructure these communities can create comprehensive plans, determine new development areas, and redevelop other areas in need and will improve local communities and attract good jobs.
+Learn more

-Rain Gardens: Rain gardens are filled with specifically selected native plants that absorb untreated stormwater in their deep root system, preventing it from contaminating our waterways.
+Rain Gardens: are filled with specifically selected native plants that absorb untreated stormwater in their deep root system, preventing it from contaminating our waterways.

-Curb Cuts: are portions of concrete curb that are removed in order to divert stormwater out of the streets and into steetside rain gardens.
+Curb Cuts: are portions of a concrete curb that is removed in order to divert stormwater out of the streets and into streetside rain gardens or other detention basins.